Do You Need Planning Permission For An Orangery?

 - An orangery built to the rear extends beyond the rear of the original house by over 6 metres for a semi detached or terraced house or 8 metres for a detached house and is more than 4 metres in height

-Please note that if your proposed orangery extension is between 4 and 8 metres to the rear of the property, then you must adhere to Neighbourhood Consultation Scheme.
-Detailed plans must be provided to your local council and they will inform any adjoining owners/occupants of your planned development (such as your neighbours).
-They will be invited to raise any objections within a 21-day period.
-If there’s no opposition to your proposed work, you will be notified by your council and work can begin.
+Please note that if your proposed orangery extension is between 4 and 8 metres to the rear of the property, then you must adhere to the Neighbourhood Consultation Scheme.
+Detailed plans must be provided to your local council, and they will inform any adjoining owners/occupants of your planned development (such as your neighbours).

 - The orangery won’t be larger than 50% of the area around the original house (which includes any outbuildings)

-- It doesn’t extend more than 8 metres from the rear wall for a detached house and 6 metres for a semi-detached or terraced house).
-If the orangery extends more than 4 metres from the rear wall, the neighbourhood consultation scheme will come into play and your local council must be informed before any building work can take place.
+- It doesn’t extend more than 8 metres from the rear wall for a detached house and 6 metres for a semi-detached or terraced house.
+If the orangery extends more than 4 metres from the rear wall, the neighbourhood consultation scheme will come into play, and your local council must be informed before any building work can take place.

 - The orangery won’t be more than 4 metres in height.
 If it is within 2 metres of the property boundary, it must be 3 metres or less in height.